DocNow/twarc/README.md

-In the utils directory there are some simple command line utilities for working with the line-oriented JSON, like printing out the archived tweets as text or html, extracting the usernames, referenced URLs, etc.  If you create a script that is handy please send a pull request.
+In the utils directory there are some simple command line utilities for working with the line-oriented JSON, like printing out the archived tweets as text or html, extracting the usernames, referenced URLs, etc.  If you create a script that you find handy please send a pull request.

 When you've got some tweets you can create a rudimentary wall of them: